You’re supposed to have a theme for these things, I’m told.

 • The thoughtless technology worming its tentacles into our lives frustrates and confuses you, leaving you to wonder about the prospects for a human future

-If that’s up your alley, you should maybe subscribe.
+If that’s up your alley, you maybe you can subscribe.

 Thanks for reading.